The Ultimate Coffee Grind Size Chart to Unlock Best Flavors

 The downside of manual grinders is that you don’t have many options for the grind settings.
 Indeed, the grind settings of the seven famous grind sizes I mentioned above are available, but it’s fewer than electric models, which offer 30 to 40 grind settings.

-When it comes to convenience, then undoubtedly electric ones win the race.
+Electric grinders are certainly better in terms of convenience.
 Electric Burr grinders are highly convenient and offer up to 40 grind settings.
 You just have to put the coffee beans in the hopper and adjust the grind settings, and your grounds will be ready in a few minutes.

 Grind Settings for popular coffee grinders